 If you have cataracts in both eyes, our surgeons will usually suggest operating on one eye at a time.
 The cataract surgery for your other eye will typically be scheduled in a matter of weeks following your first procedure to allow the treated eye to heal and to evaluate any postoperative problems.

 If you have been diagnosed with cataracts or suspect that you might have this condition, please visit our contact page to schedule a consultation with one of our skilled eye surgeons.
 They can detect cataracts even before you notice any vision deterioration and prescribe the most appropriate treatment.
 If you require cataract surgery, our eye surgeons have the skill and dedication to perform this convenient, effective procedure which can greatly improve your vision.

-It is important to contact one of our skilled, experienced professionals to schedule a consultation.
+It is important to contact one of our skilled, experienced cataract surgeons to schedule a consultation.
 We offer cataract treatments at all of our facilities, and are dedicated to providing vision correction for all of our patients, including Huntsville, Montgomery, Nashville, Mobile and Birmingham cataracts patients.